5 Types Of Cocktail Glasses You Need In Your Bar

 liquor.com

-Cocktail glass: A wide mouth allows for the drinker to take a good whiff of the cocktail served in these standard glasses, enjoying its scent to the fullest.
+A wide mouth allows for the drinker to take a good whiff of the cocktail served in these standard glasses, enjoying its scent to the fullest.
 Perfect for anything served without ice, a cocktail glass does the job of several other specialty glasses.
-Cosmos, Kamikazes and Martinis can be served in these.
+Drinks like your Cosmos, Kamikazes, and Martinis can be served elegantly in these.
+The shape of these cocktail glasses has become an iconic one in the world of bartending, and we get why.

 Image for unsobered listicle on cocktail glasses